 5. Gospel/‘preachy’ content is more natural

 Critics who (rightfully and otherwise) decry forced and unnatural “come to Jesus or at least come to white middle-class evangelicalism” moments in evangelical fiction: the bestselling evangelical fiction series already had our backs, and we missed it.

 There’s no way to write a straight-up fantastical interpretation of the book of Revelation and not include overtly Gospel-based content.
 In fact, doing otherwise would be dishonest.
 Imagine reading a revision of the Harry Potter series that included no charms and potions and broomsticks.
 Faith and belief fuel Left Behind as magic fuels the Harry Potter series.

-This potentially cantankerous Reformed-Christian has a lot to say about how evangelicals venerate contemporary traditions such as altar calls, salvation professions, and testimonies with dates, times, and quantified verbiage about when you “accepted Jesus Christ.”
+As a potentially cantankerous Reformed-Christian, I could have a lot to say about how evangelicals venerate contemporary traditions such as altar calls, salvation professions, and testimonies with dates, times, and quantified verbiage about when you “accepted Jesus Christ.”
 But I cannot imagine the LB series without such simple categories of confession.
 If you repent and believe in Jesus Christ, you are with The Believers.
-If you don’t and you took the Mark of the beast, you’re with The Enemies.
+If you don’t and you took the mark of the Beast, you’re with The Enemies.
 And if you are neither, you’re among The Undecided.

 6. Non-Christians devoured them